palico-ai/palico-ai/README.md

   </div>
 </div

-Building an LLM application involves continuously iterating on different ideas (models, prompts, architectures).
-Palico is a framework for efficiently iterating on your LLM Development.
+Developing an LLM application requires continuously trying different combinations of models, prompts, RAG datasets, call chaining, custom code, and more.
+Palico helps you build a tech-stack designed for the iterative nature of LLM Development.

 #### With Palico you can